Search for the $1/2^+$ intruder state in $^{35}$P: Experiment

 The energy of $^3$He ions measured on a given silicon detector is related to the location at which the particle hits the detectors.
 This relationship between energy and return distance $z$ was described in Ref.~\cite{Wuosmaa2007} and is:

-The cyclotron time $T_{cyl}$, the particle mass $m$ and the velocity of the center-of-mass frame with respect to the laboratory frame $V_{cm}$ are all constants for a given experiment.
-Thus, for a constant $E_{cm}$ there is a linear relationship between the observed energy and interaction location.
+The cyclotron time $T_\mathrm{cyc}$, the particle mass $m$ and the velocity of the center-of-mass frame with respect to the laboratory frame $V_\mathrm{cm}$ are all constants for a given experiment.
+Thus, for a constant $E_\mathrm{cm}$ there is a linear relationship between the observed energy and interaction location.
 Ballistic effects within some of the detectors add distortions that depend on the location at which the particles hit a given detector.
 The $^{36}$S(d,$^3$He)$^{35}$P reaction populates mainly the ground state and the excited $5/2^+_1$ state at 3860\,keV.
 The energy dependence on the position was removed based on a polynomial fit to the ground state.
 The individual detectors were then gain matched according to the known energies of these two states.
+Furthermore, a residual shift of the three peaks observed above 3860\,keV was removed by matching these peaks to the literature values through a linear fit.